 To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
 Our risk assessment procedures included:

-- Enquiring of the directors of whether they are aware of fraud and of the company's high-level policies and procedures to prevent and detect fraud; and - Reading minutes of the meetings of the board of directors;
+- Enquiring of the directors of whether they are aware of fraud and of the company's high-level policies and procedures to prevent and detect fraud; - Reading Board minutes; and - Considering remuneration incentive schemes and performance targets for management.